bvchnguyen/Genreator/README.md

 ## Requirements:

 You will need to a developer's account with Youtube/google and Spotify to obtain API credentials.
-* For spotify, you will be looking for a Client_ID and a Client_Secret code.
+* For spotify, you will be looking for a Client_ID and a Client_Secret.
 * For Youtube, you will need to obtain an API Key after you created a your new project.
 * If you plan on using features that requires account access (adding to playlist, etc), then make sure to set up your spotipy object to include user authentification.
 You can read more about it in the spotipy README on [github](https://github.com/plamere/spotipy).